kf6gpe/kyma-kata-git/README.md

 # kyma-kata-git
-Presentation on applying Git to Symbolic Sounds Kyma work for the Kyma Kata
+Presentation on applying Git to Symbolic Sounds Kyma work for the Kyma Kata.